peterhinch/micropython-async/TUTORIAL.md

 time has elapsed.
 The `TimeoutError` will occur as soon as the coro is scheduled.
 But in real time and from the point of view of the calling coro, its response to the `TimeoutError` will correspondingly be delayed.

+If this matters to the application, create a long delay by awaiting a short one in a loop.

 ###### [Jump to Contents](./TUTORIAL.md#contents)